dannythehacker/moon-stealer/README.md

 ## Setup

 1. Download moon grabber
-2. Run build.bat (or u could run builder.py)
+2. Run builder.py
-3. if you have python installed, press y else press n
-4. enter your webhook
+3. enter your webhook
-5. it will build the logger for you. when the terminal closes, check the moon grabber folder for a folder called dist.
+4. it will build the logger for you. when done, check the moon grabber folder for a folder called dist.
-6. open and find your main.exe
+6. open and find your stub file main.exe

 Enjoy!